getbubblenow/bubble-docs/api/auth.md

 The above request indicates that the user named `some-username` wishes to submit the code `123456` as the response to a requested authentication factor.

   * If the code is incorrect, a 422 response will be returned with a validation error containing `"messageTemplate": "err.approvalToken.invalid"`
   * If the code is correct and no further authentication factors are required, a new session is started.
 The response will be a JSON object representing the user account, and the `token` property will contain the new session identifier.
   * If the code is correct but further authentication factors are required, the response will be a JSON object with a `multifactorAuth` property that contains an array of JSON objects representing the remaining authentication factors that still must be satisfied.

-### Authentication Factor: TOTP Authenticator
-If a TOTP token is a required authentication factor, the end user should use their TOTP app (usually Google Authenticator) to view the current TOTP token.
-The end user enters this token into the client application, which then calls:

-    POST auth/authenticator
-    {
-      "account": "some-username",
-      "token": "123456"
-    }

-The above request indicates that the user named `some-username` wishes to submit the code `123456` as the TOTP authentication factor.

-  * If the code is incorrect, a 422 response will be returned with a validation error containing `"messageTemplate": "err.totpToken.invalid"`
-  * If the code is correct and no further authentication factors are required, a new session is started.
-The response will be a JSON object representing the user account, and the `token` property will contain the new session identifier.
-  * If the code is correct but further authentication factors are required, the response will be a JSON object with a `multifactorAuth` property that contains an array of JSON objects representing the remaining authentication factors that still must be satisfied.